 The pantry, called the Honeycomb Cupboard, is operated by the college’s

-North Texas Food Bank will distribute fresh produce on campus.
+North Texas Food Bank mobile pantry distributes fresh produce on campus once a month.

 Items are always welcomed and needed in our food pantry.
 Our most common needs include:

 Locations for Donation Drop-OffsPlease drop off all donations to C145 (Center for Equity, Inclusion and Diversity) during business hours or during food pantry hours at the table outside of C104A.
-At this time we are only accepting non-perishable items.
-We are not currently accepting clothing, school supplies, expired food, medication, or perishable items.
+At this time we are only accepting non-perishable and hygiene items.
+We are not currently accepting clothing, school supplies, expired food, medication or perishable items.

 The pantry is staffed solely by volunteers.
 Roles include food pantry organizing/sorting and food pantry support.
 If you can only attend for part of the shift, we still want your help!
 Just contact us to set it up.
 Click